-The Campaign Finance Board (the "CFB" or "Board") is a nonpartisan, independent City agency that empowers New Yorkers to make a greater impact in elections.
+The Campaign Finance Board (the "CFB") is a nonpartisan, independent City agency that empowers New Yorkers to make a greater impact in elections.
 The CFB administers the City's campaign finance system, overseeing and enforcing the regulations related to campaign finance and holding candidates accountable for using public funds responsibly.
-The CFB publishes detailed public information about money raised and spent in City elections by candidates and independent spenders, and engages and educates voters through community outreach, the Voter Guide pursuant to § 3-709.5 of the Code, and the Debate Program pursuant to § 1053 of the Charter.
+The CFB publishes detailed public information about money raised and spent in City elections by candidates and independent spenders, and engages and educates voters through community outreach, the Voter Guide, and the Debate Program.